mikedubcurry/longview/client/README.md

 # TODO

+- [ ] start using CSS custom properties for color

 - [ ] ProjectCard styles
   - [ ] hover styles, should react to mouseover event
   - [ ] if project title clicked, should nav to project data page